 - We shouldn’t have to wear masks because masks do work, and will thus slow down herd immunity

-Above and beyond the issue of logical consistency, conversations like these raise a number of important questions about freedom, political theory, and the role of the state.
+Above and beyond the issue of logical consistency, conversations like these raise a number of important questions about freedom, political theory, the role of the state, civil disobedience, and what it means to be conservative.

-- When “conservatives” see enforced mask-wearing as a violation of liberty, are they unwittingly taking for granted the modern liberal notion of freedom (i.e., freedom = the enlargement of choices available to the individual) that they are quick to repudiate in other contexts?
-This question gets to the heart of why I’m putting “conservative” in quotation marks, since a merely procedural freedom disconnected from questions of teleology, remains one of the halmarks of modern liberalism.)
+Question #3.
+When “conservatives” see enforced mask-wearing as a violation of liberty, are they unwittingly taking for granted the modern liberal notion of freedom (i.e., freedom = the enlargement of choices available to the individual) that they are quick to repudiate in other contexts?
+This question gets to the heart of why I’m putting “conservative” in quotation marks, since a merely procedural freedom disconnected from questions of teleology, remains one of the hallmarks of modern liberalism.)

-- In the historic conservative understanding of freedom (rooted in classical thought and developed in a rich Christian literature over hundreds of years) freedom is the ability to pursue the telos appropriate to an organism, whether an individual or a community.
-In this understanding, a tree that is uprooted is not truly free to realize its proper end, just as a community without any laws is hindered from realizing its proper end, and therefore would fall short of being truly free.
+Question #4.
+In the historic conservative understanding of freedom (rooted in classical thought and developed in a rich Christian literature over hundreds of years) freedom is the ability to pursue the telos appropriate to an organism, whether an individual or a community.
+In this understanding, a tree that is uprooted is not truly free to realize its proper end, just as a community without any laws is hindered from realizing its proper end and therefore falls short of being truly free.
+Another way of putting this is to say that true freedom is that which enables an organism (whether an individual or a community) to flourish.
 If we adopt this classical understanding of freedom, then how and why is enforced mask-wearing a threat to freedom?

-- In the following scenario, who has greater freedom between Person A and Person B. Person A is a man who thinks he might have COVID-19 and is submitting to a quarantine until his results come back.
+Question #6.
+In the following scenario, who has greater freedom between Person A and Person B. Person A is a man who thinks he might have COVID-19 and is submitting to a quarantine until his results come back.
 Person B is a man who has tested positive for COVID-19 but moves about town anyway, potentially infecting others.
 (Hint: in the type of modern liberalism increasingly assumed pseudo-conservatives, where freedom simply means an increase of options and a decrease in restraint, person B has greater freedom.
-But in the context of classical Christian discussions of freedom, personal A has greater freedom.)
+But in the context of classical Christian ideas of freedom discussed in Question #4, personal A has greater freedom.)

-- Is it logical for conservatives to root their opposition to mandatory mask-wearing on a priori grounds (i.e., natural rights, the God-given boundaries of government, procedural notions of freedom discussed in question 3), but then make a posteriori arguments against masks (i.e., “you know, don’t you, that there haven’t been any randomized, controlled, double-blind studies proving that masks even work?”)?
-I mean, if it really were the case that mandatory mask-wearing is excluded on the basis of a priori principles concerning justice, liberty, human rights, and the role of the state (which is what I’m hearing people say), then would it even matter if enforced mask-wearing does or does not work?
+Question #8.
+Is it logical for conservatives to root their opposition to mandatory mask-wearing on a priori grounds (i.e., natural rights, the God-given boundaries of government, procedural notions of freedom discussed in question #3), but then make a posteriori arguments against masks (i.e., “you know, don’t you, that there haven’t been any randomized, controlled, double-blind studies proving that masks even work?”)?
+That is to say, if it really were the case that mandatory mask-wearing is excluded on the basis of a priori principles concerning justice, liberty, human rights, and the role of the state (which is what I’m hearing people say), then would it even matter if enforced mask-wearing does or does not work?
 If, hypothetically speaking, mandatory mask-wearing could save millions of people’s lives, wouldn’t it still be wrong if it violates a priori principles of justice?
-A comparative example is something like seat belts or motorcycle helmets: if it could be established prior to experience that government has no authority to legislate in the area of seat belts and helmets, then from a political perspective it would be irrelevant if seat belts and motor cycle helmets actually work to save lives.
+If so, then isn’t the appeal to science mere posturing?
+A comparative example is something like seat belts or motorcycle helmets: if it could be established prior to experience that government has no authority to legislate in the area of seat belts and helmets, then from a political perspective it would be irrelevant if seat belts and motor cycle helmets actually did work to save lives.
 (Fun fact: Edmund Burke, the father of modern conservatism, believed that justice arose out of tradition and not from the realm of a priori metaphysics.
 Political wisdom is about prudence, and prudential reasoning always contains an empirical element.)

-- In most other issues, conservatives tend towards the values of localism, as they defend the rights of villages, counties, and states to make their own laws.
+Question #12.
+In most other issues, conservatives tend towards the values of localism, as they defend the rights of villages, counties, and states to make their own laws.
 Part of being conservative is a deep distrust of top-down policies that use federal regulations to restrict local autonomy.
 In the case of mask-wearing mandates, these have all emerged from cities, counties, and states that have used their own local governments to make policies.
 Yet conservatives I have spoken to have been saying these local governments don’t have any right to make such laws, that it goes against our democracy, and that such mandates are unconstitutional.
-Some would even like to see the Executive Branch nullify these local laws.
+Some would even like to see the Executive Branch nullify these local laws on the basis of the constitution.
 How is this consistent with the conservative tradition of defending local autonomy?